Nabil-Arrouss/Employee-Management-System-Application/README.md

 This Java program is an Employee Management System that allows users to perform various operations on a list of employees, such as adding, listing, deleting, and updating employee records.

+This program is an implementation of CRUD operations.

 ## Program Functionality

 1. **Add a New Employee:**